Challenger bank 86 400 raises $34 million

 Like neobank rivals Xinja, Volt Bank and Up, 86 400 bank eschews physical branches in favour of an app-based platform built on cloud computing, meaning the coronavirus crisis has not disrupted its business too much, although all staff are working from home.

-Mr Bell said the bank is looking at an initial public offering in about 18 to 24 months.
+Mr Bell said the bank was looking at an initial public offering in about 18 to 24 months.